Threat Prioritization & Risk Scoring

 return min(max(final_score, 0.0), 100.0)

-print(calculate_composite_risk(8.5, 0.85, 9.0)) # Output: ~82.45
+print(calculate_composite_risk(8.5, 0.85, 9.0)) # ~82.5 → High tier

 |---|---|---|---|

-| Spoofing | Identity/credential compromise | +15% if MFA absent | Implement WebAuthn/FIDO2, enforce short-lived JWTs |
+| Spoofing | Identity / credential compromise | +15% if MFA absent | Implement WebAuthn/FIDO2; enforce short-lived JWTs |

 | Tampering | Data integrity violation | +20% if checksums missing | Add HMAC validation, immutable audit logs, CSP headers |

-| Repudiation | Non-repudiation failure | +10% if logging disabled | Centralize structured logging, enforce WORM storage |
+| Repudiation | Non-repudiation failure | +10% if structured logging absent | Centralize structured logging; enforce WORM storage |

-| Information Disclosure | Data leakage/exfiltration | +25% if public-facing | Enforce field-level encryption, strict RBAC, rate limiting |
+| Information Disclosure | Data leakage / exfiltration | +25% if public-facing endpoint | Field-level encryption, strict RBAC, rate limiting |

-| DoS | Availability degradation | +10% if no auto-scaling | Deploy circuit breakers, connection pooling, CDN caching |
+| Denial of Service | Availability degradation | +10% if no auto-scaling | Circuit breakers, connection pooling, CDN caching |

-| Elevation of Privilege | Vertical/horizontal privilege escalation | +30% if admin endpoints exposed | Principle of least privilege, mandatory re-auth for sensitive ops |
+| Elevation of Privilege | Vertical / horizontal escalation | +30% if admin endpoints exposed | Principle of least privilege; mandatory re-auth for sensitive operations |

 {